 Think F.A.S.T. if You Suspect a Stroke [VIDEO]

-In chatting with a friend recently, she told me that her dad had had a stroke when he was in his sixties.
-He’s now in his nineties and still living on his own with his dog.
-She said because he got help right away, he didn’t suffer any disability from the stroke.
+I chatted with a friend recently, and she told me that her dad had had a stroke when he was in his sixties.
+He's now in his nineties and still living on his own with his dog.
+She said because he got help right away, he didn't suffer any disability from the stroke.

-Your heart is an amazing muscle about the size of your fist.
-A chronic irregular heartbeat can lead to stroke.
+Your heart is an amazing muscle about the size of your fist, and a chronic irregular heartbeat can lead to stroke.
 Dr. Shane Rowan is a doctor from the CardioVascular Institute of North Colorado.
-He has been explaining heart rhythm and it’s association to strokes in this series of heart health awareness sponsored by Banner Health Spirit of Women and NCMC in Greeley.
+He has been explaining heart rhythm and its association to strokes in this series for heart health awareness.

 Time is critical when you believe you or a loved one may be experiencing a stroke.
 It's important to keep this handy reminder in mind: